bsstahl/CognitiveInheritance/Posts/troubleshooting-information-for-machinelearning-modelbuilder-issue-1027.md

   Repository'
 ispublished: true
 showinlist: false
-publicationdate: 2021-04-30T18:00:00.000+00:00
+publicationdate: 2021-04-03T18:00:00Z
 lastmodificationdate: 2021-04-30T18:00:00.000+00:00
 slug: Troubleshooting-Machine-Learning-ModelBuilder-Issue-1027

 ---
+> **Update**: The issue has been resolved.
+There was an old version of the Extension installed on failing systems that was causing problems with Visual Studio Extensions.
+Even though the version of the Extension showed as the correct one, an old version was being used.
+A reinstall of Visual Studio was needed to fix the problem.

-There appears to be a problem with the *Preview* version of the ModelBuilder tool for Visual Studio.
+There appears to be a problem with the _Preview_ version of the ModelBuilder tool for Visual Studio.
 This issue has been logged on [GitHub](https://github.com/dotnet/machinelearning-modelbuilder/issues/1027) and I am documenting my findings here in the hope that they will provide some insight into the problem.
 I will update this post when a solution or workaround is found.

 I want to be clear that this problem is in a **preview version**, where problems like this are expected.
 I don't want the team working on this tooling to think that I am being reproachful of their work in any way.
 In fact, I want to compliment them and thank them for what is generally an extremely valuable tool.

-To reproduce this problem, use this [Data File](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/7466eb3f60fe881300de004954b240950069675d/SourceData_Mocked.csv) to train an **Issue Classification** or **Text Classification** model in the ModelBuilder tool by using the *Key* column to predict the *Value* column.
+To reproduce this problem, use this [Data File](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/7466eb3f60fe881300de004954b240950069675d/SourceData_Mocked.csv) to train an **Issue Classification** or **Text Classification** model in the ModelBuilder tool by using the _Key_ column to predict the _Value_ column.
 The keys have intelligence built into them that are valid predictors of the Value (I didn't design this stuff).

 Machines that are unable to complete this task get a error stating `Specified label column 'Value' was not found.` with a stack trace similar to [this](https://gist.githubusercontent.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/52e01628cb6f449fd95091eaa033559a6c4b386e/StackTrace.txt).

 This process seems to work fine on some machines and not on others.
 I have a machine that it works on, and one that it fails on, so I will attempt to document the differences here.

-The first thing I noticed is that the experience within the tool is *VERY DIFFERENT* even though it is using the exact same version of the Model Builder.
+The first thing I noticed is that the experience within the tool is _VERY DIFFERENT_ even though it is using the exact same version of the Model Builder.

 ### From the machine that is able to train the model